NREL/ATB-calc/lcoe_calculator/README.md

 ## Files
 Files are listed in roughly descending order of importance and approachability.

- - `run_scrape_example.py` - Example file for running a full scrape, calculating LCOE and CAPEX, and exporting data to a CSV.
-If you don't know what you're doing, look at this file.
- - `full_scrape.py` - Class that performs full scrape.
+ - `full_scrape.py` - Class that performs full scrape with built in command line interface.
+See the README in the root of this repo for CLI examples.
  - `tech_processors.py` - Classes to scrape and process individual technologies.
 Any new ATB technologies should be added to this file.
  - `base_processor.py` - Base processor class that is subclassed to process individual technologies.
  - `extractor.py` - Code to pull values from the spreadsheet